eavc/ash_authentication/documentation/tutorials/stytch.md

 2. Navigate to **Connected Apps → MCP Server** and create a new MCP server (or use an existing one).
 3. Copy the **Client ID**, **Client Secret**, and **Project Domain**.
 You will need all three in your Elixir configuration.
 4. Add an **Allowed Redirect URL** that points at the callback route AshAuthentication generates.
 It has the shape `https://your-app.com/auth/<subject>/stytch/callback`.
 5. (Optional but recommended) Configure a **Resource indicator** value that represents your MCP server.
-You will provide this value in the `authorization_params` when configuring the strategy.
+You will provide this value through the strategy’s `resource_indicator` option.

 > ### HTTPS strongly recommended {: .tip }
 > Stytch expects production callback URLs to use HTTPS.
 During local development you can tunnel a local Phoenix server through a tool like [ngrok](https://ngrok.com/) and register that HTTPS URL.